Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

-fluctuation and for inter-annual variations in surface reflectance, long-term temporal signatures of the soil surface derived as monthly averages from long-term MODIS imagery (15 years of data) can be used [@Hengl2017SoilGrids250m].
+fluctuation and for inter-annual variations in surface reflectance, long-term temporal signatures of the soil surface derived as monthly averages from long-term MODIS imagery (15 years of data) can be more effective to use [@Hengl2017SoilGrids250m].
 Long-term average seasonal signatures of surface reflectance or vegetation index provide a better indication of soil characteristics than only a single snapshot of surface reflectance.
-Computing temporal signatures of the land surface requires a considerable investment of time (comparable to the generation of climatic images vs temporary weather maps), but it is possibly the only way to represent the cumulative influence of living organisms on soil formation.
+Computing temporal signatures of the land surface requires a considerable investment of time (comparable to the generation of climatic images vs temporary weather maps), but it is probably the best way to effectively represent the cumulative influence of living organisms on soil formation.

-@Behrens2018128 recently reported that, for example, DEM derivatives derived at coarser resolutions correlated better with some targeted soil properties than the derivatives derived at finer resolutions.
+@Behrens2018128 recently reported that, for example, DEM derivatives derived at coarser resolutions correlated better with some targeted soil properties than the same derivatives derived at finer resolutions.
 In this case, resolution (or scale) was represented through various DEM aggregation levels and filter sizes.
 Some physical and chemical processes of soil formation or vegetation distribution might not be effective or obvious at finer aggregation